 Generate a Battery Health Report.

-1. Press Windows logo + X key simultaneously.
+1. Press the Windows logo + X key simultaneously.

 2. WinX menu will appear, click on “Windows PowerShell(Admin)”.